tleecsm/VoVTCG/vov/data/cards.md

  - Cost: 1

-For each ranged card you have recruited, deal 1 damage to a target fortification controlled by an opponent.
+For each Ammo counter on cards you have recruited, deal 1 damage to a target fortification controlled by an opponent.
 You cannot declare deployments this turn.
 <br>

 ##### ALP.RNG.019